 Cheaper Means of Transportation

-Wondering how to avoid getting a parking ticket in New York City?
-Avoid driving entirely.
-Today, there are many ways of getting around that doesn’t require searching for a parking spot or risking a ticket.
-New York City is equipped with intricate mass transit such as the subway system that can eliminate the need for a car.
+You can dodge New York City parking tickets by avoiding driving entirely.
+Today, many ways of getting around don’t require searching for a parking spot or risking a ticket.
+The Big Apple is equipped with intricate mass transit such as the subway system that eliminates the need for a motor vehicle.

-Where to Park in NYC
+Where To Park in NYC

-Some say it is easier to get NYC parking tickets than it is to park legally!
+Some say it is easier to get an NYC parking violation than it is to park legally!
 Parking in the city is difficult due to a shortage of affordable legal parking and a surplus of cars.
 With a constantly growing population and a thriving tourist economy, the problem will probably not get better with time.
 Parking enforcement tightens every year to help fund the city and to keep the streets under control.